rdouglascox/phil1012/14_the_semantics_of_MPL_part1.md

     distribution at all of values to nonlogical symbols of the language, there is a possible scenario in which these symbols have those values.
-* complex expressions---in particular, propositions---have their
-    (truth) values determined by the values of their non-logical components, together with the laws of truth governing the logical symbols.
+* complex expressionsin particular, propositionshave their (truth) values determined by the values of their non-logical components, together with the laws of truth governing the logical symbols.

----

 * in PL the nonlogical symbols are basic propositions.
 * the appropriate kind of value for a basic proposition is a truth value.
 * a scenario is a truth table row: an assignment of truth values to basic propositions.

----

 * the limits of PL (again) ...
 * there is a possible assignment of values to the basic propositions in the following argument on which the premises are all true and the